 In 2015, the University of Louisville named Reed its Alumni Fellow for the School of Music in recognition of his distinguished work in his chosen field.
 In 2008, he received the Jefferson Award for public service in South Central Kentucky.

-In addition to his work with Orchestra Kentucky, Jeffrey Reed has also served as music director of the North Charleston Pops and the Murfreesboro Symphony and principal guest conductor of Symphony Orchestra Augusta.
+In addition to his work with Orchestra Kentucky, Reed served as principal guest conductor of Symphony Orchestra Augusta and has also served as music director of the North Charleston Pops and the Murfreesboro Symphony.

 He is represented by agent Rachel Bowron.